E-Commerce, Last Mile Delivery Optimization

 Autonomous robots reduce the cost of last mile deliveries from $1.60 per delivery from human drivers down to $0.06per delivery.- Delivery robots market report, market and market, 2018-2024

 Delivery robots stand between a traditional car and an autonomous vehicle.
-Some governments have passed legislations to make self-driving robots legal.
+Some governments have passed legislation to make self-driving robots legal.

 Electric delivery vans are being manufactured in increasing quantities too.
 Earlier, they were in pilot stages.
 Now, robotic dogs are also being pilot tested!

 Rapid tech development in the last-mile delivery will determine the future winners in the next two or three years.
 Advances in analytics and AI are likely to drive last mile delivery innovations to meet the customers’ growing demand.
 The lower cost of labor in developing countries means it will take additional time for them to adopt the advanced technologies in the last-mile delivery operations.

-Locus’ Dispatcher software automatically provides optimized routes and assists in route planning.
+Locus’ Dispatcher, route optimization software automatically provides optimized routes and assists in route planning.
 It gives updated route details of destinations after a sudden change of routes or on-demand deliveries.

 Locus’ IntelliSort helps you to efficiently allocate riders to various delivery zones.
 Its automatic parcel sorting process reduces human dependency considerably.
 Also, it automatically allocates routes for clustered deliveries.